-Psychotic Disorder Due to Another Medical Condition
+According to the DSM-5, symptoms of Psychotic Disorder Due to Another Medical Condition include:

-The cause of Psychotic Disorder Due to Another Medical Condition is thought to be a change in brain function that sometimes occurs with brain tumors, traumatic brain injury, epilepsy, autoimmune disorders, thyroid disease, Huntington’s disease, central nervous system infections, cerebrovascular disease, auditory or visual nerve damage, multiple sclerosis, stroke, migraine, and other medical issues.
-For example, studies have found that approximately 7 percent of people with epilepsy have experienced psychotic episodes.
+Approximately 7 percent of people with epilepsy have experienced psychotic episodes.
 This type of psychosis may occur as a single incident or may come and go, depending on the course of the medical condition.